-Six Sunflowers in a Vase was painted by Vincent van Gogh in Arles in 1888 as part of a second series of four sunflower paintings.
+Six Sunflowers in a Vase was painted by Vincent van Gogh in Arles in 1888 as part of a second series of four paintings of sunflowers.
 Although three of this series survive and are amongst the best-loved paintings in the world, Six Sunflowers, which belonged to a Japanese collector, was destroyed following a fire during the American bombing of Ashiya in 1945.
 A black & white collector’s image existed and a colour photo recently resurfaced; although its quality is not ideal, it nevertheless made evident the striking colours of the original painting.
 This reconstruction was innovative because, as will become evident from the following summary of the process, it was carried out using only data from other van Gogh paintings.

 Van Gogh’s paintings have an extraordinary surface texture, with thick brushstrokes visible even to the naked eye.
 For the reconstruction, a digital modelling specialist carefully followed a painstaking process of 3D ‘cut-and-paste’ in order to re-create the distinctive character of the surface.